johncf/learn-log/ml-design.md

   - What is the raw data that can be observed?
     - Example: stream of click events, stream of impression events, user-data in a database etc.
     - What kind of data can be collected?
 What kind of data processing/transformation pipelines do we need to build for it?
+    - We could even create a "not relevant" button to gather negative user-feedbacks.
 - Possibility of online learning

 ## Feature Engineering